Piotr1215/upbound-docs/content/providers/azure/_index.md

 Save this output as `azure-credentials.json`.

-### Create a Kubernetes secret with Azure credentials JSON file
+### Create a Kubernetes secret with the Azure credentials JSON file
 Use `kubectl create secret -n upbound-system` to generate the Kubernetes secret object inside the managed control plane.

 `kubectl create secret generic azure-secret -n upbound-system --from-file=creds=./azure-credentials.json`